Gordon (ACT)

 Gordon is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Gordon's population, as per AreaSearch's analysis, was approximately 7,773 by November 2025.
-This figure represents a decrease of 119 individuals, or 1.5%, since the 2021 Census, which recorded a population of 7,892 people.
-The change is inferred from the estimated resident population of 7,775 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 1,750 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-While Gordon experienced a 1.5% decline from the census, the SA3 area saw a 0.2% growth, indicating divergent population trends.
-Natural growth contributed approximately 50.3% of overall population gains during recent periods.
+Gordon's population was approximately 7,892 as of 2021 Census.
+By November 2025, it had decreased to around 7,774, a reduction of 118 people (1.5%).
+This decrease is inferred from ABS estimated resident population in June 2024 and address validation since the Census date.
+The population density was approximately 1,750 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+While Gordon experienced a 1.5% decline since census, the SA3 area achieved 0.1% growth, indicating divergent trends.
+Natural growth contributed about 50.3% of overall population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, using 2022 as a base, are adopted.
-According to these projections, the area's population is expected to decrease by 545 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 65 to 74 age group, which is projected to increase by 246 people.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from ACT Government's SA2 area projections were used, also based on 2022.
+Projections indicate an overall population decline by 545 persons to 2041.
+However, the 65 to 74 age group is projected to increase by 246 people during this period.

 Frequently Asked Questions - Population